Zerubbabel: 1st Esdras

 The first two spoke about the strength of wine and the strength of kings, respectively, but the winner was the third bodyguard, who spoke about the strength of women and truth:

-"If she smiles at him, he laughs; if she loses her temper with him, he flatters her so that she may be reconciled with him.
-Gentlemen, why are not women strong, since they do such things?"
-(1 Esd 4:31–32).

 This speaker is told (in parentheses) to be Zerubbabel, but this detail was likely tacked onto a secular, Hellenized tale about the power of wine, kings, truth, and women.
 The author of 1 Esdras might have done so to glorify the power of Zerubbabel, the description of which is unparalleled in Ezra, Nehemiah, and Haggai, as the aforementioned books all discuss the power of Zerubbabel in accordance to the power of the high priest Joshua.
 After Zerubbabel wins the competition, he is given sanction to rebuild the Temple and return the sacred Temple vessels that Nebuchadnezzar II had preserved after the conquest of Babylon.

 It is also probable that the author of 1 Esdras included this reference to Zerubbabel to alleviate any confusion about the difference between Zerubbabel and Sheshbazzar that was apparent in the original book of Ezra.

 The account of Zerubbabel in 1 Esdras is almost identical to the account of Zerubbabel in the Book of Ezra, included in the Kethuvim.
 This is because many scholars believe that 1 Esdras is a Greek version of the Book of Ezra.
 However, there are a few details that appear in 1 Esdras and not in the Book of Ezra.
-The first discrepancy is that 1 Esdras refers to Zerubbabel's son as Joakim (1 Esd.
-5:5).
+The first discrepancy is that 1 Esdras refers to Zerubbabel's son as Joakim (1 Esdras 5:5).
 However, this is not one of the sons included in the genealogy included in 1 Chronicles and the Book of Ezra makes no mention of Zerubbabel's son.